truekendor/chessboard-image-to-fen/README.md

 ### How to use

-You can paste or drag&drop chessborad image directly
+You can paste or drag&drop chessborad image directly on the web page

-Or from input at top of the page
+Or from the input at the top of the web page

 ### Important